 Abeno is your double date dream if you’ve convinced yourself you have nothing to say to two people you’ve literally never met.
 The reason being is that this Japanese okonomiyaki spot in Bloomsbury is as entertaining as it is tasty.
 Watching one of the superb chefs fry and flip everything from a cottage pie okonomiyaki to prawn dumplings, can form at least 60% of the conversation.
 Which is, surely, more than enough.
 Your other half can pick up the remaining 40%.

 What’s that?
 You sincerely, genuinely, love both of these people?
 You’ve laughed with them both.
 Cried with them both.
-Handed toilet paper to them both (separately).
-Well, in that case, you just want a great restaurant serving great food.
-Supawan does just that.
+In that case, you don’t need distractions, just a great restaurant serving great food, and Supawan, a Thai spot in King’s Cross, does just that.
 The yum khao tod crispy rice starter is likely to be a revelation, even to four people who know a frankly concerning amount about each other, and the same goes for the stuffed chicken wings.
 There’s nothing try-hard or show-offy about Supawan.
 It’s just a good restaurant made for good friends.

 When it comes down to it, double dates aren’t actually dates.
 They’re cut-throat social competitions.
 They’re the Hunger Games, only eating is almost entirely irrelevant.
 They’re about showing your superior knowledge, taste, and ability to eat a chargrilled grail without asking for another napkin.
 Avoid all that by going for an understated classic, like Trullo.
 A classy, casual, Islington Italian that will have the couple opposite eating pappardelle and Amalfi lemon tart out of your hands until the end of time.